– Hormonal contraceptive, progestogen

 • more than 7 days after an abortion.

-– As long as this method of contraception is desired.
+– If there are no adverse effects, as long as this method of contraception is desired.

 Contra-indications, adverse effects, precautions

-– Do not administer to patients with breast cancer, severe hypertension (≥ 160/100), active thromboembolic disorders, uncontrolled or complicated diabetes, severe or recent liver disease, unexplained vaginal bleeding.
+– Do not administer to women with breast cancer, severe or recent liver disease, unexplained vaginal bleeding, active thromboembolic disorders.

 – Pregnancy: CONTRA-INDICATED